AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 ParallelCopy and particle Redistribute functions, isolating any prior load imbalance to that timer before beginning the comm operation.

+This is a diagnostic tool and may slow your code down, so it is not recommended to turn this on for production runs.

 .. note::
   Note: the ``SyncBeforeComms`` timer is not equal to your load imbalance.
 It only captures imbalance between the comm functions and the previous sync point; there may be other load imbalances